 Extraordinary Circumstances Exception Policy

-With CMS approval, SNFs will be excluded from measure rate calculations for the affected months if they can demonstrate that an extraordinary circumstance affected the care that they provided to their residents and subsequent measure performance.
+With CMS approval, SNFs claims will be excluded from measure rate calculations for the affected period if they can demonstrate that an extraordinary circumstance affected the care that they provided to their residents and subsequent measure performance.

 ECE Request Instructions